p-i-c-o/blog/_posts/2023-07-10-My-First-Post.md

 ---

 This website will contain all of my findings, research and write-ups.
-I hope this website is usefull to all that find it
+I hope this website is usefull to all that find it.